lalithjets/Global-reasoned-multi-task-model/README.md

 - `dataset/`: Contains the data needed to train the network.
 - `checkpoints/`: Contains trained weights.
 - `models/`: Contains network models.
-- `utils/`: Contains utility tools used for training and evaluation
+- `utils/`: Contains utility tools used for training and evaluation.

 ---

 ## Library Prerequisities

 ### DGL
 <a href='https://docs.dgl.ai/en/latest/install/index.html'>DGL</a> is a Python package dedicated to deep learning on graphs, built atop existing tensor DL frameworks (e.g. Pytorch, MXNet) and simplifying the implementation of graph-based neural networks